Type 1: ‘day in the life’

 Because the journey map looks at the entire day and not just when your product or service is being used, it is a great way to identify:

 - Opportunities for new products or services that will solve problems the customer has throughout the day, and

 There are many approaches to developing a ‘Day in the Life’ customer journey, all of which include research.
 The important aspect is to walk in the customer’s shoes.

-Take a read of the Cowan+ article in the see also section below for an example of a 'Day in the Life' profile.
+Take a read of the Cowan+ article in the See Also section for an example of a 'Day in the Life' profile.